power2dmax/CAM-Python/README.rst

 Programs
 ++++++++++++++++++
-CarLog / car_log.py - This program will allow the user to track maintenance and gas while giving maintenance tips and calculating a car loan based on purchase price, years, and interest rate.
+CarLog / car_log.py - This GUI program will allow the user to track maintenance and gas while giving maintenance tips and calculating a car loan based on purchase price, years, and interest rate.
 This program utilizes the Python modules; PyQt5, SQLite, and matplotlib.

-Financial Tracker / financial_tracker.py - This program will alow the user to track their check, savings, and retirement accounts, while keeping an eye on the progress of their mortgage.
+Financial Tracker / financial_tracker.py - This GUI program will alow the user to track their check, savings, and retirement accounts, while keeping an eye on the progress of their mortgage.
 This program utilizes the Python modules; PyQt5, SQLite, and pyqtgrapgh